 About the Report

-In the Spotlight Report on Proxy Voting, 1792 Exchange reveals the proxy voting records of all 50 states’ pension fund asset managers.
-It also summarizes and categorizes votes of all the states that disclose their votes on directly owned stocks.
-The database hundreds of controversial ESG-related resolutions on the “Votes to Watch” page.
+In the Spotlight Report on Proxy Voting, 1792 Exchange reveals the proxy voting records of all 50 states’ major public pension funds and their asset managers.
+The “Votes to Watch” page lists hundreds of controversial ESG-related resolutions these state pension fund and asset managers voted on.
 To learn more about our methodology and the limitations of this research, please view the methodology section at the bottom of this page.

 What is proxy voting and why does it matter?